linode/docs/docs/guides/tools-reference/tools/how-to-use-curlie-command/index.md

 }
 {{< /output >}}

 Notice that the command above includes the `-L` option.
-This is a `curl` option to follow URL redirects.
-Also notice that `curlie` includes header information from the redirect response in its output, an example of how `curlie` processes output on the fly.
+This is a cURL option to follow URL redirects.
+Also notice that curlie includes header information from the redirect response in its output.
+This is an example of how curlie processes output on the fly.

-You can also see, in the example above, that `curlie` automatically formats the JSON portion of the response. `curl` only includes the formatting provided by the web service, but `curlie` can recognize JSON information and print it in an easy-to-read format.
+You can also see, in the example above, that curlie automatically formats the JSON portion of the response. cURL only includes the formatting provided by the web service, but curlie can recognize JSON information and print it in an easy-to-read format.

 ### Request Methods

-With `curlie`, you can specify request methods just by including the method designation — `GET`, `POST`, `PUT`, `DELETE`, etc — before the URL and after any options on the command.
+With curlie, you can specify request methods just by including the method designation — `GET`, `POST`, `PUT`, `DELETE`, etc — before the URL and after any options in the command.
 You can see this in the next example, which uses the `httpbin.org` web service to test the request.

     curlie DELETE httpbin.org/delete